Quatton/jpki-mod/README.md

 - JPKI利用者ソフト for Android/iOS (iOS not tested)
 - Your phone must has an NFC reader
 - My Number Card
+- All other documents that you need to prepare for your type of application

 [Download Here](https://www.jpki.go.jp/download)
 Just follow your common sense and find the keyword "Windows" or "Mac" etc. and click the big button to download.